Project Name: Comer Bien (Eat Well)

 - Address social determinants of health that affect healthy eating and diabetic outcomes; and

-- Improve both healthful eating and blood sugar control for a pilot group of 100 patients with uncontrolled diabetes.
+- Improve both healthful eating and blood sugar control for a pilot group of 100 patients with uncontrolled diabetes and a subsequent group of 100 patients with the same morbidity.

 - 2017-2018 Project Activities: